 //just for test returning null.

-// in real example the customer could be loop up in database etc.
+// in real example the customer could be look up in database.

 return null;